gary-ix/Gary-VS-Code-Themes/README.md

 ## About

-Forked Atom One Dark/Light Themes by Mahmoud Ali with brighter syntax colors and alternate editor colors
+Forked Atom One Dark/Light Themes by Mahmoud Ali with brighter colors and alternate editor colors